mout/mout/doc/random.md

-# amd-utils / random #
+# mout / random #

 Pseudo-random generators.

-amd-utils uses `Math.random` by default on all the pseudo-random generators, if you need a seeded random or a better algorithm see the [`random()`](#random) documentation for instructions.
+mout uses `Math.random` by default on all the pseudo-random generators, if you need a seeded random or a better algorithm see the [`random()`](#random) documentation for instructions.